lewark/inv.lua/README.md

 # inv.lua

-Inventory management system for ComputerCraft:Tweaked / Restitched.
-Supports recursive autocrafting using the crafting table or external machines.

-This software's UI was made using my [gui.lua](https://github.com/knector01/gui.lua) toolkit.
+This software provides a highly configurable inventory management and autocrafting system for ComputerCraft:Tweaked / Restitched.
+Complex sequences of recipes can be automatically crafted using a crafting turtle alongside arbitrary crafting machines such as furnaces.
+A streamlined client interface is also provided, and this interface was created using a [custom GUI toolkit](https://github.com/knector01/gui.lua).

 ## Installation